Alcalá de Henares: History

+Cardinal Cisneros officially opened the University of Alcalá on 14 March 1500, leading to a new stage of urban development that transformed the preexisting urban fabric, and so Alcalá became a true college town with the creation of regular streets, and plenty of colleges.
+Cisneros also granted the town a new fuero in 1509.
+The polyglot Bible known as the Complutensian Polyglot Bible, the first of the many similar Bibles produced during the revival of Biblical studies that took place in the 16th century, was printed at Alcalá under the care of Cisneros, who also encouraged Hebrew studies at the University of Alcalá, and brought moriscos from Granada for the university's building works.

+By the mid 16th century the service-based economy (dedicated to catering to clerics and students) already gave signs of decline.
+The last years of the century were particularly dire for Alcalá, and a 1599 plague epidemics decimated the population.
+With bad harvests and food scarcity, the 17th century started by following a similar demographic trend, to which the expulsion of the Moriscos in 1610 also added on.
+Despite being largely ruined, the town acquired the status of city in 1687 after long negotiations.

 In decadence since the mid-18th century, Alcalá de Henares experienced a relative demographic and economic upturn in the second half of the 19th century, based on its newly acquired condition of military outpost, to which an embryonic industrial nucleus was also added.

 The population steadily increased from 1868 to 1939.
 The population was still agrarian to a large extent, with high levels of illiteracy and poverty.
 Seeking social change, Republican and later Socialist movements grew in force in the city.
 The leading figure in the latter movement was Antonio Fernández Quer, who became the first municipal councillor from the Spanish Socialist Workers' Party in the province of Madrid in 1903.
 Emerging in reaction to Socialist advances, Social catholicism also took hold in the city from 1905, founding a number of organizations such as Centro Católico de Acción Social Popular and the Mutual Obrera Complutense.

 Following the 1936 coup d'etat that sparked the Spanish Civil War, putschist elements seized key posts around the city.
 However, following the botched coup in Madrid, Rebel forces in Alcalá eventually surrendered to Republican Colonel Ildefonso Puigdendolas and his troops on 21 July.
-Alcalá, that reportedly became a Soviet power base during the conflict—a "republic within the republic" where the Republican national government held a tenuous grip—was the place were POUM leader Andrés Nin was transferred to and presumably tortured and killed in June 1937 by NKVD agents.
+Alcalá reportedly became a Soviet power base during the conflict—a "republic within the republic" where the Republican national government held a tenuous grip.

 The city suffered severe damage during the Spanish Civil War.

 Thousands of prisoners were held in different camps in the city after the end of the war.
 From March 1939 to February 1948, at least 264 individuals were executed in Alcalá by the Francoist authorities.

-Ecclesiastical history

-The town of historic importance was one of the first bishoprics founded in Spain.

-The polyglot Bible known as the Complutensian Polyglot Bible, the first of the many similar Bibles produced during the revival of Biblical studies that took place in the 16th century, was printed at Alcalá under the care of Cardinal Cisneros.

-A papal bull of 7 March 1885, united Alcalá with (effectively merging it into) the diocese of Madrid, which includes the civil province of Madrid, suffragan of the archbishopric of Toledo.
-The bishop's residence has since been used for preserving historical archives.
-It was designed by Alonso Berruguete and has a famous staircase.